playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-passing-children/index.md

 <iframe data-frame-title="Angular Passing Basic Children - StackBlitz" src="uu-remote-code:./ffg-fundamentals-angular-passing-basic-children-55?template=node&embed=1&file=src%2Fmain.ts"></iframe>

-Because `ng-content` is built-in to [Angular's compiler](https://TODO), we do not need to import anything into our component to use the feature.
+Because `ng-content` is built-in to [Angular's compiler](https://blog.angular.io/how-the-angular-compiler-works-42111f9d2549), we do not need to import anything into our component to use the feature.

 ### Vue

-When in Vue-land, the `slot` tag is utilized in order to pass children through to a component's template.
+When in Vue-land, the `slot` tag is used to pass children through to a component's template.

 ```vue
 <!-- ToggleButton.vue -->